daleonpz/master_thesis_markdown/source/11_chapter_3.md

 # Jetson TX2's GPU scheduler response time analysis

-## Introduction
-In this chapter, we present our approach to calculate the response time analysis for Jetson TX2's GPU scheduler based on the set of scheduling rules explained in the last chapter. **Need a better introduction**
+In this chapter, we present our approach to calculate the response time analysis for Jetson TX2's GPU scheduler based on the set of scheduling rules explained in the last chapter.
+We define a task model, declare our assumptions, and give an brief introduction to GPU response time analysis.
+In addition we introduce our algorithm, show some examples, describe how algorithm can change under certain conditions, and discuss its computational complexity.

 ## Task model
 There is a set of tasks or kernels $\tau$ of $n$ independent kernels $\{\tau_1, \tau_2, \ldots, \tau_n\}$ on a single GPU.